near/docs/docs/3.tutorials/examples/coin-flip.md

 ### Integration test

-Integration tests are generally written in javascript.
+Integration tests are generally written in JavaScript.
 They automatically deploy a new contract and execute methods on it.
 In this way, integration tests simulate interactions from users in a realistic scenario.
 You will find the integration tests for the `counter` in `tests/integration-tests`.